Pretty good fractional revival on abelian Cayley graphs: PGFR on some classes of circulant graphs

 \section{PGFR on some classes of circulant graphs}

-In this section, we use Corollary~\ref{PGFR necessary suffficient for circulant} to establish some sufficient conditions for the existence of PGFR on some classes of circulant graphs.
-Using such sufficient conditions, we present some classes of circulant graphs exhibiting PGFR that fails to exhibit PGST and FR.
-We also present some necessary conditions for circulant graphs exhibiting PGFR.
+Let $n = 2 p^s$, where $p$ is an odd prime and $s \in \mathbb{N}$.
+In this section, we find a subset $S$ of ${\mathbb{Z}}_n \setminus \{0\}$, consisting of only odd integers, such that $\mathrm{Cay}({\mathbb{Z}}_n, S)$ as well as its complement exhibit PGFR [see Theorem~\ref{PGFR existence example}].
+We also find another subset $S$ of ${\mathbb{Z}}_n \setminus \{0\}$, consisting of both odd and even integers, such that $\mathrm{Cay}({\mathbb{Z}}_n, S)$ as well as its complement exhibit PGFR [see Theorem~\ref{PGFR first existence example}].
+From these, we obtain two infinite classes of circulant graphs exhibiting PGFR that fails to exhibit FR and PGST.
+For a suitably chosen $n$, we also prove a necessary condition on the connection set $S$ for the existence of PGFR on $\mathrm{Cay}({\mathbb{Z}}_n, S)$ and its complement [see Theorem~\ref{1st PGFR Nonexistence} and Theorem~\ref{Complement does not exhibit PGFR}].
+We also find some classes of circulant graphs that fail to exhibit PGFR see [Corollary~\ref{2pq}, Theorem~\ref{2nd PGFR Nonexistence} and Theorem~\ref{another family not exhibiting PGFR}].

 Chan et al. proved the following sufficient condition for the existence of PGFR on cycles. \begin{lema}\emph{\cite{PGFR Adjacency}} Let $p$ be an odd prime and $s \in \mathbb{N}$.
 Then a cycle on $2p^s$ vertices exhibits PGFR. \end{lema}